MickGyver/vscode-amiga-blitzbasic/README.md

 # Amiga Blitz Basic 2 Language Support - Javascript Native Edition

-This extension adds language support for the Amiga version of Blitz Basic 2 (and Amiblitz).
-The extension is in alpha state so syntax highlighting is still limited.
+This extension adds language support for the Amiga version of Blitz Basic 2 (and Amiblitz) with limited syntax highlighting support.
 Big thanks to Youen Chéné who has made a lot of improvements to this extension!

 ## TL;DR

 **!!
-NEW KEY BINDING !!**
+NEW KEY BINDINGS !!**

-To open and run your current blitz basic 2 program on UAE use the shortcut `Ctrl-F6` (Win, Linux) or `Cmd-F6`(Mac).
+To open and run your current Blitz Basic 2 source file (.bba) on UAE, use the shortcut `Ctrl-F6` (Win, Linux) or `Cmd-F6`(Mac).

-To open all your current folder blitz basic 2 files (.bba) program on UAE use the shortcut `Ctrl-F7` (Win, Linux) or `Cmd-F7`(Mac).
+To open the Blitz Basic 2 source files (.bba) in your current folder, use the shortcut `Ctrl-F7` (Win, Linux) or `Cmd-F7`(Mac).

-To open all your current folder blitz basic 2 files  AND to run your current blitz basic 2 program on UAE use the shortcut `Ctrl-F8` (Win, Linux) or `Cmd-F8`(Mac).
+To open the Blitz Basic 2 source files (.bba) in your current folder AND run them on UAE, use the shortcut `Ctrl-F8` (Win, Linux) or `Cmd-F8`(Mac).

-To package an ADF (let's say you already generate an executable with blitz basic 2) `Ctrl-F4` (Win, Linux) or `Cmd-F4`(Mac).
+To package an ADF, use the shortcut `Ctrl-F4` (Win, Linux) or `Cmd-F4`(Mac).
+You need to manually create an executable in Blitz Basic 2 before using this feature.

-To package an ISO for CTDV or CD32 (let's say you already generate an executable with blitz basic 2) `Ctrl-F3` (Win, Linux) or `Cmd-F3`(Mac).
+To package an ISO for CTDV or CD32, use the shortcut `Ctrl-F3` (Win, Linux) or `Cmd-F3`(Mac).
+You need to manually create an executable in Blitz Basic 2 before using this feature.

-To package an ZIP for HD Install (let's say you already generate an executable with blitz basic 2) `Ctrl-F2` (Win, Linux) or `Cmd-F2`(Mac).
+To package a ZIP archive for HD Install, use the shortcut `Ctrl-F2` (Win, Linux) or `Cmd-F2`(Mac).
+You need to manually create an executable in Blitz Basic 2 before using this feature.

-Run on real Amiga is deactivated (need the proper serial cable to test it).
+The feature "Run on real Amiga" is deactivated for the time being (the feature needs testing).

 ## Note